Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 • Threshold amounts are indexed for inflation.

-The period of ownership and use can be discontinuous as long as they satisfy the 2- and 5-year test.
+The period of ownership and use can be discontinuous if they satisfy the 2- and 5-year test.
 Short absences, such as for vacations, are included in the time of use test.

 If vacant land was owned and used as part of your principal residence, then the sale of the vacant land may qualify for the exclusion if it was sold within 2 years, either before or after, the sale of the principal residence.
 However, the sale of the vacant land and the principal residence is treated as 1 sale, so the exclusion applies to the combined sales.
 The exclusion limit applies 1st to the sale of the residence if the sale of the vacant land and the residence occurred in different tax years.